Wings of Fire

 Like the British Westland Lysander which resembled it quite closely, the Hs126 had been conceived as a battlefield aircraft for the purpose of carrying out short-range reconnaissance in support of the Wehrmacht.
 Developed from the failed Hs122, it first flew in late 1936, and 6 Hs126A's were already in action in Spain by the end of 1938, equipping a Kette of the Condor Legion's Aufklarungsgruppe 88 during the closing stages of the Spanish Civil War.

-At the outbreak of World War 11 as the Wehrmacht advanced through Europe virtually unopposed, the Henschel 126 was used, amongst other duties, in support of the Panzer columns, reconnoitering and photographing areas of advance or sniffing out points of resistance.
-The also harried the endless lines of refugees which blocked the path of the on-coming tanks.
+At the outbreak of World War II as the Wehrmacht advanced through Europe virtually unopposed, the Henschel 126 was used, amongst other duties, in support of the Panzer columns, reconnoitering and photographing areas of advance or sniffing out points of resistance.
+They also harried the endless lines of refugees which blocked the path of the on-coming tanks.

 Two Staffeln - 4.(H)/Aufkl.
 Gr12 and 2.(H) 14 were sent to Libya in 1942, but the Henschel was not well-suited to desert conditions partly (until the wheel spats were removed) because the sand tended to clog up the landing gear and by mid-1942 the Hs126 was being replaced by newly available reconnaissance fighter aircraft.